Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 ![alt text](images/3.png "D1 Row Kmeans 2")

-All data are located in data folder of your demo_app.
+All data are located in data folder of your caleydo_sample_app.

 #### Building your hello world.